RESEARCH STARTER

 The Country

 Ukraine is the second-largest country in Europe and the largest European country with its borders entirely within Europe.
-It is located in the southeast of central Europe and covers an area about the size of the state of Texas or the country of France.
+It is located in the southeast of central Europe and covers about 603,500 square kilometers (233,000 square miles).
 It consists of twenty-four regions and one autonomous republic, Crimea.
 It borders several other countries, giving it a strategic central position in the European area.
 By land, it borders Belarus, Hungary, Moldova, Poland, Romania, Russia, and Slovakia.
 It also shares a border on the Black Sea with Bulgaria, Georgia, and Turkey.
-Its entire coastline, including the Black Sea, covers 2,782 kilometers.
+Its entire coastline, including the Black Sea, covers 2,782 kilometers (1,728.65 miles).
 Ukraine’s landscape is mainly steppe, which is a generally level, treeless plain.
 Its borders contain the Crimean Mountains on the Crimean Peninsula and the Carpathian Mountains in the western area.
 These mountains and other areas of Ukraine are covered by forests containing a mixed variety of trees, such as alder, birch, beech, elm, fir, linden, maple, oak, pine, poplar, and willow.
 However, Ukraine’s thickest forests are not in the mountains but in the Volyn’ Province in the northwest.
 The country’s main river is the Dnieper, one of the longest rivers in Europe, which gives Ukraine abundant hydroelectric power.

 Arable Land